Mr. Bean in Room 426: Part Two

-During lunch, Bean takes double of whatever food his neighbour is taking from the buffet.
+At lunchtime, Bean keeps getting stuck behind a slow moving old lady and then between her and her husband, When he's finally downstairs, Bean takes double of whatever food his neighbour is taking from the buffet.
 He then sits at the table next to his neighbour and gluttonously eats whatever the neighbour is eating at a certain time.
 When the neighbour is about to start on his oysters, Bean eats all of his quickly, but the neighbour notices an odd smell coming from the oysters and asks the waiter about it.
-The waiter says that they have spoiled and apologises to the neighbour, while Bean realises that he has just eaten bad oysters.
+The waiter says that they have spoiled and apologises to the neighbour; Bean witnesses this and begins to feel nauseous.

 That night, Bean wakes up feeling overheated and undresses.
 Loud music starts playing from the neighbouring room and Bean goes outside to shush.
 Once the music stops, Bean proceeds back to his room, but the door shuts and locks, leaving him trapped outside naked.
-Bean covers himself with door signs and makes his way to the lobby using the lift.
+Bean covers himself with door signs and makes his way to the lobby in the lift.
 Upon reaching the lobby, he sneaks into the manager's workspace as the manager talks to Danny La Rue, who is performing at the hotel.
 Bean hides inside La Rue's suitcase and changes into La Rue's spare dress before the porter takes the suitcase to the car.
-In his disguise, Bean requests the key to his room, but as the manager looks for it, La Rue confronts Bean and yanks an earring off his ear.
+In his disguise, Bean requests the key to his room, but as the manager looks for it, La Rue confronts Bean for stealing his belongings and rips an earring off of Bean's ear.